landonwest815/spreadsheet-editor/Spreadsheet/README.md

     5. How can I check if an object is of a certain type at runtime in C#? - https://stackoverflow.com/questions/3401447/how-can-i-check-if-an-object-is-of-a-certain-type-at-runtime-in-c
     6. How to add item to the beginning of List<T>? - https://stackoverflow.com/questions/390491/how-to-add-item-to-the-beginning-of-listt
     7. How do I parse a string with a decimal point to a double? - https://stackoverflow.com/questions/1354924/how-do-i-parse-a-string-with-a-decimal-point-to-a-double
+    8. Check whether two lists have the same items in C# - https://www.techiedelight.com/check-whether-two-lists-have-the-same-items-in-csharp/
+    9. if statement for throwing Exception? - https://stackoverflow.com/questions/6184691/if-statement-for-throwing-exception